-After ADT security systems, Monitronics home security is the 2nd largest residential security provider in the nation.
+After ADT security systems, Monitronics home security is the 2nd largest residential security provider in the nation as of 2014.
 They were founded in 1994, and have their headquarters in the Dallas-Fort Worth area.
-They have protected over one million customers as of this writing (2014).
+They protect well over one million customers.

 service their systems.
 Their dealer program authorizes over 600 dealers